ARM-software/abi-aa/aapcs64/aapcs64.rst

 must ensure that PSTATE.SM has a valid value before returning to their caller.

-.. _`processor state argument`:

-If a subroutine has a streaming-compatible interface, the first argument to the subroutine is an unsigned double-word, called ``current_state`` for ease of reference.
-This argument is passed in register X0.
+If a subroutine has a streaming-compatible interface, it can call

-Bit 0 of the ``current_state`` argument holds the current value of PSTATE.SM.
-The upper 63 bits must be zero in this revision of the AAPCS64 but are reserved for future expansion.
-More specifically:

-* When a subroutine S1 that has either a non-streaming interface or a streaming interface calls a subroutine S2 that has a streaming-compatible interface, S1 must set the upper 63 bits of the X0 argument to zero,

-* When a subroutine S1 that has a streaming-compatible interface calls a subroutine S2 that has a streaming-compatible interface, S1 must set the upper 63 bits of the X0 argument to the corresponding bits of S1's ``current_state`` argument.

-  If S1 does not change PSTATE.SM then it can simply copy its ``current_state`` argument to X0.
+|__arm_sme_state|_ to determine whether the current thread has

-A subroutine can therefore always determine the current value of PSTATE.SM without having to use SME instructions.
+`access to SME`_ and, if so, what the current value of PSTATE.SM is.

 ZA interfaces
 ^^^^^^^^^^^^^